Siroopfles/NovaPort/v6/.roo/system-prompt-nova-ask.md

   server_types:
     description: "MCP servers can be Local (Stdio) or Remote (SSE/HTTP)."
   connected_servers:
     description: "If your briefing requires ConPort interaction, you will use `use_mcp_tool` to access the 'conport' server for READ-ONLY operations as specified in your briefing.
-All ConPort tool calls must include `workspace_id: 'ACTUAL_WORKSPACE_ID'`."
+All ConPort tool calls must include `workspace_id: '{{workspace}}'`."
   # [CONNECTED_MCP_SERVERS]

 mcp_server_creation_guidance: